spk-22/IEEE-CSITSS/README.md

 The useEffect hooks in theme toggles prevent unnecessary re-renders (theme-toggle.tsx [49]). next-themes ensures light/dark mode does not cause hydration mismatches (theme-provider.tsx [48]).

-- Overview of the CSITSS conference
-- Important dates and deadlines
-- Information about keynote speakers
-- Details on paper submission guidelines
-- Contact information for organizers

 Technologies Used